 Here are a couple of Brand Identity examples to inspire you.

 Amy Porterfield is a good example of a course creator with a clean, clear, and consistent brand identity.
 From her color palette to the use of typography, the types of images she shares, and the visual tone of her entire site, she offers a consistent message.

 Brand identity examples like this show you what’s possible when you craft a clear plan.
 This isn’t about trying to replicate Amy, but rather taking inspiration from her approach and execution.

 James Wedmore is another course creator with a distinct brand identity.
 His use of images and a darker color palette stands out, as well as a simple yet clear logo.

 It’s another brand identity example to take note of and to use as inspiration when building your own brand identity strategy.

-We walk you through this in our FREE Course Builder’s Bootcamp.
+To learn more about building a brand identity for your online course, check out our FREE Hybrid Courses Bootcamp.
 As well as showing you how to create, sell, and profit from your online courses, we ensure you craft the perfect customer profile.
-Enrollment in this Bootcamp is free.
-We invite you to join now so you can lay the foundations for a long-lasting and successful future.